France–Monaco relations

-Franco-Monegasque relations are the special relationship between the French Republic and the Principality of Monaco.
+France–Monaco relations are the special relationship between the French Republic and the Principality of Monaco.

 A friendship treaty signed in 2002 reads:

 The French Republic assures the Principality of Monaco of the defence of its independence and sovereignty and guarantees the integrity of Monegasque territory under the same conditions as its own.
 The Principality of Monaco commits that the actions it undertakes in the exercise of its sovereignty are in accordance with the fundamental interests of the French Republic in the political, economic, security and defence fields.

 The special relationship can be illustrated by the fact that the Minister of State, the head of government of Monaco, is usually a French citizen, whose appointment by the Prince of Monaco is proposed by the Government of France.

 History

 In 1419, Monaco gained control of its own sovereignty from French control after Lambert Grimaldi convinced the French king Charles VIII to grant it independence.
 King Louis XII recognized Monaco in 1512 with the signing of a document that also declared a perpetual alliance with the king of France.
 Following rule by Spain, in the early 1600s Monaco prospered again under Honoré II who strengthened ties with France, a relationship that lasted in this capacity for the next two hundred years.
 In the Treaty of 2 February (1861) Prince Charles III ceded Monegasque sovereignty over the towns of Menton and Roquebrune (now Roquebrune-Cap-Martin) in exchange for full independence from France.
 Following World War I, a treaty signed on 27 July 1919, as well as Article 436 of the Treaty of Versailles, put Monaco under limited French protection once again and affirmed the special relationship.
 This relationship continues to the present day with the French government taking responsibility for Monaco's defence, while the latter has only a small police force and palace guard.
 A mutual legal agreement and a common regime was also set between the two countries; they also signed the Treaty of 1945 and the Agreement of 1963 on furthering their relationship.